Italy visa refusal 2026: reasons, appeal, court — a real success story

 Immigration expert

 "If the consul refuses or doesn’t understand your case — that’s not a dead end.
-In one case the consul said the income amount was not satisfactory.
+In one case the consul said the income amount was unsatisfactory.
 We wrote an explanatory letter with legal references — the consul issued the visa without additional documents.
 In another case we visited the consul 3 times with letters and won."

 What to write in the letter